mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 ### What is an entry ?

-An [entry-point](https://ligolang.org/docs/advanced/entrypoints-contracts?lang=jsligo#entry-points) is a pure function marked with `@entry` annotation that can be formalized as `[list<operation>, storage] = f(parameter, storage)` where :
+An [entry-point](https://ligo.mavryk.org/docs/advanced/entrypoints-contracts?lang=jsligo#entry-points) is a pure function marked with `@entry` annotation that can be formalized as `[list<operation>, storage] = f(parameter, storage)` where :
 - f is the entry-point function that is called
 - parameter contains the inputs that are sent by the caller when the contract is called
 - storage is the state of the storage.
 The input is the current state of the storage, and it outputs the next state
 - `list<operation>` is a list of commands that will be executed by the block chain (for instance transfers)

-It's also a function that the RPC node of the Tezos blockchain will expose.
+It's also a function that the RPC node of the Mavryk blockchain will expose.
 It'll be possible to interact with your smart-contract by calling them.

 # Compile a contract